The Night That Panicked America: Cast

 In addition, Walker Edmiston, Casey Kasem, Ron Rifkin, Marcus J. Grapes, and Art Hannes, portray unnamed Mercury Theatre Players.

 Reception

 The Encyclopedia of Science Fiction praised the film's recreation of events in the radio studio, but was unimpressed by its depiction of the resulting panic, calling it "a routine disaster movie with hackneyed characters reacting in predictable ways."

-The movie received three Emmy Award nominations, winning for Outstanding Achievement in Film Sound Editing - For a Single Episode of a Regular or Limited Series in 1976.
+The movie received three Primetime Emmy Award nominations, including for Outstanding Writing and Outstanding Picture Editing, winning for Outstanding Achievement in Film Sound Editing - For a Single Episode of a Regular or Limited Series at the 28th Primetime Emmy Awards in 1976.

 Through the 1980s, some local stations in various areas of the United States made an annual tradition of rebroadcasting Night on October 30 (the anniversary of the original radio broadcast) or on October 31 (Halloween).

 Home media

 The film was released on DVD by CBS Home Entertainment on October 28, 2014.